helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 8 - Nucleophilic substitution reactions.md

 h\) phenolate or 2,6-dimethylphenolate?

-## Section 8.3: Electrophiles and carbocation stability
+##  8.3: Electrophiles and carbocation stability

 Next, we turn to electrophiles.
 In the vast majority of the nucleophilic substitution reactions you will see in this and other organic chemistry